ptabasso2/oteljavalab/section06/README.md

 ## Instrumenting our services

-Before going into the details of setting up context propagation, you will want to first follow the steps described in section03 to add the OpenTelemetry SDK and initialize it.
-Then create spans in the Controller classes `TemperatureController` (for the `index()`) method and also the `simulateTemperature()` method in the `Temperature` class.
-You will consider the same steps for the `measure` method in the  `CalculatorController` class of the second service.
+The required code to initialize the OpenTelemetry has already been provided so that we can focus on the context propagation implementation.
+But let's review the slight change we did in SDK initialization compared to what we had in the previous sections

+We also already have the spans created as we did in section03 in the classes of the respective projects `temperature simulator` and `temperature calculator` but we haven't yet added the necessary details about context propagation

 ### Importance of setting propagators